 Trust goes both ways, and your prospective customers are more likely to respect you and supply better information when they feel like you trust them.

 if you don’t need to know it, don’t ask for it.

 You’ll get far more conversions from your contact page by sticking only to the information you need to make an initial contact with a lead.

-Right now, it’s just about getting them to click “submit.”
+It’s just about getting them to click “submit.”